-Drugs that may interact with thyroid medicine
+Drugs that interact with thyroid medications

-To continue reading this article, you must login
+To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.